xiaoyuu-liang/CiDer/README.md

-# CiDer: Certified robustness via diffusion model for node classification
+# CiDer: A Black-box Approach to Classify Node with Certified Robustness Guarantees

-try this time
+Inplementation for INFOCOM 2025 paper.